zhmcclient/zhmc-ansible-modules/docs/development.rst

     On GitHub, go to "Settings" and change the branch from which the Github pages are built, to ``stable_$MN``.

+16. The final step of the version release process is to generate the documentation for the new version.
+For that please create a new branch, then add the newly created tag ``M.N.U`` into the ``scv_whitelist_tags`` list in conf.py (or replace one of the existing ones).
+    Then execute the ``docs`` make target, check that the new tag is in the current version (bottom left part of the page) and create a PR with the new branch.
+    Once the PR is merged, the docs on the GitHub pages will be updated to include the new version.
+    **Attention!!** This section needs to be updated as soon as the gh-pages branch and the supporting process to release will be ready.

 .. _`Starting a new version`: